 Vehicle safety technology is good, but it could be a little too much.
 Imagine if we have all these safety features in the car … distracted driving won’t be an issue anymore simply because it won’t be driving.
 It will feel more like being on a train.

-Do you want a tech loaded vehicle that thinks instead of you?
+Do you want a tech-loaded vehicle that thinks for you?